anoma/nspec/docs/arch/node/concepts/engine.md

 ### [[Engine Configuration|*Configuration*]]

 The configuration of an engine.
-It consists of:
+The data of an engine configuration consists of:

 - a parent engine,
 - a name,